frto027/HeartBeatLanClientBSQuest/README.md

 # Dev.

-Install both this mod and apk to quest is an accident design.
+~~Install both this mod and apk to quest is an accident design.
 I don't think we should let two app communicat each other on the same device.
-I will try to get rid of the apk in the future.
+I will try to get rid of the apk in the future.~~
+Can't let the Beatsaber game read bluetooth data directly because of android permission limit.
+It's fine to use the helper app.

 Use `qpm-rust s build` to build
 Same goes for `qpm-rust s copy` and `qpm-rust s qmod`